-Maisie Haney is an official CAPA blogger for fall 2018, sharing her story in weekly posts on CAPA World.
-An Art History major at Rollins College, she is studying abroad in London this semester.
+Marianne Zarzar is an official CAPA blogger, sharing her story in weekly posts on CAPA World.
+A Sociology of Law, Criminology, and Deviance major at the University of Minnesota - Twin Cities, she is studying abroad in Sydney.

 In this week's post, Marianne opens up about her identity and details her background, both local and international experiences as a student, and how she felt at home in Sydney.

 I am an international student from Mexico studying in the United States.
 I have lived in Minnesota for around five years now, having finished two years of high school as an exchange student.
 I have honestly loved Minnesota ever since I got here my junior year of high school.
 Since I am already an international student, a lot of people were confused as to why I wanted to go abroad, given that I was technically already abroad.
 The answer, I think, is that international students see the world a little differently.
 I think we see, literally, a world of opportunities and feel a want and need to explore as many of them as we can.

 Studying abroad has always been a dream of mine.
 Ever since I was in school in Mexico and had the privilege of having American and Canadian teachers, I have dreamed of going abroad.
 My teachers instilled in me the desire to learn more about different cultures, and that desire has led me to where I am today.
 After that first year abroad, I ended up at an international school, still in Minnesota, where I was able to meet people from countries I did not even know existed.
 I think that was why studying abroad during college was so important to me.Continue Reading